5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 ## Problem Description

-Under one of the following conditions (or combinations thereof), System Update Notifications won't work so you can't install any OTA System Updates/Upgrades:
+Under one of the following conditions (or combinations thereof), System Update Notifications won't work in Big Sur and newer, so you can't install any OTA System Updates/Upgrades:

 1. When using `-no_compat_check` boot-arg.
 This disables System Updates *by design*
 2. When adding Bit 5 "Allow Apple Internal" (and in some cases bit 12 "Allow Unauthenticated Root") to the `csr-active-config` value in macOS Big Sur and newer (&rarr; see chapter "[OpenCore Calculators](https://github.com/5T33Z0/OC-Little-Translated/tree/main/B_OC_Calculators)" for details)